Topics in This Section

 "Dr. Goldstein is a brilliant team leader who made all the right decisions."

 Admittedly, Robin used to ask Dr. Goldstein for the "numbers" over and over.
 "I wanted to know what my chances of survival were.
 But she wouldn't discuss it.
 Now I can say, Yes, Dr. Goldstein.
-You were right about everything."
+You were right about everything," she related.

 "I am doing very well today, thanks to Fox Chase."

 So well, in fact, that Robin decided to volunteer at Fox Chase after she retired from a 35-year career at Verizon as a system technician.
-"I feel more appreciated here at Fox Chase than I did in corporate America."
+"I feel more appreciated here at Fox Chase than I did in corporate America," said Robin.

 Initially, Robin was interested in volunteering in the pet therapy program.
-She adopted a schnauzer named Trudy and trained her for certification.
+She adopted a schnauzer named Trudy and trained her for certification, which she just updated for 2015.
 Trudy and Robin are often seen visiting patients and staff.
-Trudy's daughter, Jackie, will be joining the family in April.
-There may a mother-daughter Schnauzer team by next spring!
+Trudy's daughter, Jackie, joined their family in 2011.
+They are a mother-daughter Schnauzer team that brings lightness and affection to current patients.
+Trudy’s fame was recently memorialized in the Fox Chase mural; she can be spotted as the only canine eye companion painted on the wall to celebrate the generous and warm volunteer community at Fox Chase.

 Robin wants other women with breast cancer to consider joining one of the many support groups in the community.
 She is thankful to the Wellness Community; Linda Creed; Living Beyond Breast Cancer; the American Cancer Society - Look Good.
 Feel Better, and highly recommends Susan Love's Breast Book as well as joining her "Army of Women."